DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 Be it creating backup jobs, mounting old snapshots, or just looking around if all works as it should.

-It is also popular to use nssm to start up and manage kopia as a service.<br>
+It is also popular to use [nssm](https://nssm.cc/) to start up and manage Kopia as a service.

 While Kopia runs now in server mode, the fact that we pass `--insecure` flag means it cant serve as a repository for other kopia instances.
 For that look at docker deployment section or in to making changes too.

 <details>
 <summary><h2>Kopia cli on Windows</h2></summary>